Over a period of eleven years of blogging on WordPress, I have tried and tested many WordPress plugins.

 This is also a must have plugin that you should have from day one to stop spam comments on your blog.

-Social Warfare plugin for social media sharing buttons:
+Social Snap plugin for social media sharing buttons:

 WP Forms plugin: